LESSON 2: Values and Barriers

 - A Grades 4–8 Common Core State Standards chart

 ADDITIONAL MATERIALS: Classroom Poster

 TIME REQUIRED: 45 minutes

 LESSON OBJECTIVE: Through reading and class discussion, students will understand what values are and how they are important in facing barriers.

-1. Ask students what they think the word values means.
+- Start the class by asking students what the word values means.
 Guide them to define values as: beliefs that are important to you and that help to guide your life.